All You Need To Know About Gambling Laws in India

 NetEnt: If you are someone who has visited an online casino or played on one, you must have seen NetEnt games there.
 NetEnt has a wide portfolio of games from slots to live casinos and jackpot games.
 They are licensed from Malta which allows them to offer Indian players a chance to play their games.

-Ezugi: Ezugi is another operator that caters to the Indian audience and creates a lot of games such as Teen Patti and Andar Bahar.
+Ezugi: Ezugi is another operator that caters to the Indian audience and creates a lot of games such as Teen Patti casino game and Andar Bahar.
 They have been licensed in Malta as well and have made live casino gaming possible for Indians.

 Evolution Gaming: Just like Ezugi, Evolution gaming also focuses a lot on the Indian players.
 They have an MGA license which makes them safe and trustworthy.
 Their offerings for the Indian players include Bollywood live roulette and various blackjack tables amongst the other games they offer.